Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 (2a) If creating one, set `consumable = 0` and `useGroupLootRules = 0` and `leaveLoot = 0` and `chestLoot = 0 ` and `logLoot = 1`

-_No database edits, recompiles, or patches required._
+_No recompiles or patches required._

 ---